Newcastle United F.C.: Records

-As of the 2025–26 season, Newcastle United have spent 94 seasons in the top-flight.
-They are eighth in the all-time Premier League table and have the ninth-highest total of major honours won by an English club with 11 wins.
+Newcastle United have spent ninety-four seasons in the top-flight, they are eighth in the all-time Premier League table and have the ninth-highest total of major honours won by an English club with eleven wins.
 Jimmy Lawrence holds the record for the most appearances for the club, having made 496 first team appearances between 1904 and 1921.
-The club's top goalscorer is Alan Shearer, who scored 206 goals in all competitions between 1996 and 2006.
+Alan Shearer is the club's record goal scorer, scoring 206 goals in all competitions between 1996 and 2006.
 Andy Cole holds the record for the most goals scored in a season: 41 in the 1993–94 season in the Premier League.
 Shay Given is the most capped international for the club, with 134 appearances for the Republic of Ireland.

-Newcastle's widest victory margin in the league was a 13–0 win against Newport County in the Second Division in 1946.
+Newcastle United's widest victory margin in the league was a 13–0 win against Newport County in the Second Division in 1946.
 Their heaviest defeat in the league was 9–0 against Burton Wanderers in the Second Division in 1895.

 Newcastle's record home attendance is 68,386 for a First Division match against Chelsea on 3 September 1930.
-The club's highest attendance in the Premier League is 52,389, in a match against Manchester City on 6 May 2012.
-The highest transfer fee received for a Newcastle player is £125 million, from Liverpool for Alexander Isak in September 2025, while the most spent by the club on a player is £69 million for forward Nick Woltemade from Bundesliga side VfB Stuttgart in August 2025.
+The club's highest attendance in the Premier League is 52,647, in a match against Hull City on 19 September 2026.
+The highest transfer fee received for a Newcastle player is £125 million, from Liverpool for Alexander Isak in September 2025, while the most spent by the club on a player is £69.3 million for forward Nick Woltemade from Bundesliga side VfB Stuttgart in August 2025.